 - In 2016/17 the Wales Audit Office undertook a Governance review of the Authority.
 As part of this a survey and workshops were carried out with Staff and Members.
-Key areas identified for improvement from this work were scrutiny, communication, engagement, the appraisal process, equality and the Welsh Language.
-During 2017/18 the Wales Audit Office looked at the 'Setting up of the Pathways Project' as part of its work on developing new approaches to Audit.
-The Authority will use the feedback from the pilot work carried out with the Authority and others to inform how it demonstrates the five ways of working in its work and decision making. - ► In 2017/18 7.82 of working days were lost to sickness absence per employee.
+Key areas identified for improvement from this work were scrutiny, communication, engagement, the appraisal process, equality and the Welsh Language. - During 2017/18 the Wales Audit Office looked at the 'Setting up of the Pathways Project' as part of its work on developing new approaches to Audit.
+The Authority will use the feedback from the pilot work carried out with the Authority and others to inform how it demonstrates the five ways of working in its work and decision making. - In 2017/18 7.82% of working days were lost to sickness absence per employee.
 The Authority will continue to promote a healthy work place and monitor health and safety incidents. - In 2017/18 the Authority saw a number of new County Council representatives and Welsh Government appointee Members.
 The Authority remains committed to supporting and developing Members skills in their role.
 As part of this the Authority will continue work towards the Advanced Membership Charter. - The General Data Protection Regulations come into force on the 25th May 2018 and a Data Protection Bill is currently going through Parliament.
 The Authority in line with Information Commissioner's Office guidance has been preparing for its implementation.
-The Authority will continue to raise awareness amongst staff and ensure appropriate mechanisms are in place and working effectively. - ▶ Due to the current climate of restricted resources the Authority recognises the need to identify funding from alternative sources.
+The Authority will continue to raise awareness amongst staff and ensure appropriate mechanisms are in place and working effectively. - Due to the current climate of restricted resources the Authority recognises the need to identify funding from alternative sources.
 In 2017/18 the Authority recruited an External Funding Manager to assist in identifying and pursing these opportunities.
-On the 7th February 2018 the National Park Authority agreed to the setting up of a Charitable Trust to support work in the Pembrokeshire Coast National Park and enable funding to be generated from a broader range of sources.

-How we will deliver on Governance and Financial Sustainability Prosperous Resilient Healthier More equal Cohesive Communities Vibrant Culture Global responsible Action Wales Audit Office recommendations from workshop and survey work with staff and Members and feedback from pilot work. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Participate in engagement opportunities on designated landscapes provided by the Welsh Government ✓ √ ✓ ✓ ✓ ✓ ✓ Continue to promote a healthy workplace and monitor and prevent health and safety incidents.
-1 ✓ ✓ ✓ Develop Members' skills through achieving advanced Membership Charter.
-1 ✓ ✓ ✓ ✓ ✓ ✓ Comply with legislative requirements relating to the Welsh Language, Equality Duties, Freedom of Information and Data Protection. ✓ V ✓ ✓ ✓ ✓ ✓ Continue to carry out media monitoring. ✓ ✓ Generate funding from alternative sources and establish a Charitable Trust.
-1 ✓ ✓ 1 ✓ ✓ ✓
+How we will deliver on Governance and Financial Sustainability Prosperous Resilient Healthier More equal Cohesive Communities Vibrant Culture Global responsible Action Wales Audit Office recommendations from Workshop and survey work with staff and Members. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Participate in engagement opportunities on designated landscapes provided by the Welsh Government ✓ ✓ ✓ ✓ ✓ ✓ ✓ Continue to promote a healthy workplace and monitor and prevent health and safety incidents. ✓ ✓ ✓ ✓ Develop Members Skills through achieving advanced Membership Charter. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Comply with legislative requirements relating to the Welsh Language, Equality Duties, Freedom of Information and Data Protection ✓ ✓ ✓ ✓ ✓ ✓ ✓ Continue to carry out media monitoring. ✓ ✓ Generate funding from alternative sources ✓ ✓ ✓ ✓ ✓ ✓ ✓